Richard GoldsworthyBorn: 1995

 The process of making, for example, the selection and seasoning of the wood, as well as working with it, is as important to me as the object itself.
 This gives me an intimate understanding of each work, allowing me to demonstrate the different ways in which a material can be looked at and used.
 By burning, carving and casting the wood, I create contrasting patterns that highlight and transform the shape and surface.
 I choose to celebrate the defects created by these actions such as my markings, and expose the ones caused by nature such as knots, cracks and ageing.
 Setting metal into the wood has the potential to create a friction between these two polar materials; yet aesthetically, it appears harmonious as a single object.
 The alchemical quality of this fusion is solidified, for me, by the casting process, in which the metal roots into the wood, similar in which a tree root takes to the soil.' - Richard Goldsworthy.

-Richard Goldsworthy presents a new selection of work in July 2020 - Wood, Metal & Fire.
+Richard Goldsworthy presented a new selection of work in July 2020 - Wood, Metal & Fire.